 Evidence reviews to support frontline medical staff during the COVID-19 pandemic

-We have written six rapid evidence reviews to assist healthcare professionals with their decision-making.
+We have written seven rapid evidence reviews to assist healthcare professionals with their decision-making.

 At the start of the UK response to the pandemic, there were many uncertainties regarding how best to identify, manage and treat patients with COVID-19.
 During this rapidly evolving situation, local and national medical staff at the frontline asked the Newcastle MIC for help with identifying lessons learned from other countries in order to inform their decision-making.

 We responded promptly to this demand through translating and evaluating national and global guidelines and scrutinising the latest reports and publications.

 We collaborated across the country with four universities, three NHS trusts, Kleijnen Systematic Reviews Ltd and the NIHR Community Healthcare MIC.

 This resulted in the production of seven rapid evidence reviews.

 They were published by the Centre for Evidence Based Medicine COVID-19 Evidence Service, hosted by Oxford University.